alexandermendes/snail-race/README.md

 # Snail Race

-An SVG snail race :snail:

-Doubles up as a unique way of picking a random thing.
+Uses SVG snails to pick a random thing :snail:

 ## Usage

-Hit the following webpage with a list of the names you want to race:
+Hit the following page with the names you want to race:

 https://alexandermendes.github.io/snail-race/?name=bob&name=fred